aamkye/seamless-reload-haproxy/readme.md

 ## Features:

-  * Support for all features from HAProxy
+  * Support for all features from HAProxy.
-  * Based on official haproxy image
+  * Based on official haproxy image.
-  * Logging traffic and admin requsts to files
+  * Logging traffic and admin requsts to files.
   * Log rotation via logrotate to optimize space usage.
-  * Auto restart when: config, ssl certs or /etc/hosts changes.
-This container comes with inotify to monitor changes in HAProxy all previous things and reload HAProxy daemon.
-The reload is done in a way that no connection is lost.
+  * This container comes with inotify to monitor changes in HAProxy container and reloads HAProxy daemon.
+  * Auto reload when: config, ssl certs or /etc/hosts changes.
+  * The reload is done in a way that no connection is lost.
+  * Ability to notify about reload success/fail over slack apihook.
+  * Ability to be still operational if uploaded config is invalid.

 ## ENV variables